Links for Palaeobotanists

 Ernst-Georg Beck, Merian-Schule Freiburg: Biokurs (in German).
 Go to: Präkambrium: Hadäan (4,6 Milliarden Jahre - 3,8 Milliarden Jahre).

-Andrea Bennici (2008): Origin and early evolution of land plants: Problems and considerations.
-PDF file, Commun Integr Biol., 1: 212-218.
-See also here, and there.
+A. Bennici (2008): Origin and early evolution of land plants: Problems and considerations.
+Free access, Commun.
+Integr.
+Biol., 1: 212-218.

 !
 Museum of Paleontology (UCMP), University of California at Berkeley, Plantae, Fossil Record: Chart of First Appearances of Major Plant Groups.
 Each of the taxonomic plant groups in pink boxes can be clicked upon to take you to an introduction.